 Though I've spent enough time in California and the East Coast to see some of their advantages as well, I am by birth a midwesterner: I was born and raised in Chicago and Evanston, Illinois.
 My mother's side of the family was from Minneapolis and I still have family here.

 My primary research interest is applications of program analysis techniques for software security and correctness.
 This includes binary analysis and transformation, hybrids of dynamic and static analysis including symbolic execution, information flow and taint analysis, instruction-level hardening and isolation, and applications of decision procedures and proof-assistant tools.

 FuzzBALL is a binary-level symbolic execution tool built on top of the BitBlaze platform.
 We've used it in several past projects and its source code is now available on GitHub.

 Some of my previous projects have their own web sites:

-I plan to put together a unified list of my research publications here in the future.
-Until then, my papers while at MIT (2002-2008) are available here on the PAG group's site, and my papers from UC Berkeley (2008-2012) are available from the BitBlaze publications list.
+Most of my older papers from MIT (2002-2008) are available here on the PAG group's site, and my papers from my postdoc UC Berkeley (2008-2012) are available from the BitBlaze publications list.

 I'm looking forward to meeting and potentially working with current and prospective Minnesota students whose research interests overlap with mine, including software security, binary analysis, symbolic execution, and testing and correctness.
 If you're a current student, please stop by my office (or email for an appointment) and introduce yourself.